aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/src/src.rst

    :Default: 1
    :Examples: ``--src-fra 8``

-Sets the number of inter frame level to process.
+Set the number of inter frame level to process.

 .. _src-src-implem: